aaron-grau/curic/full-stack-project/resources/helpful_tools/minification-warnings.md

 ## Explanation (you don't need to know this, this is just if you're curious)

-React v15 checks `process.env.NODE_ENV` to see if it should used the production or development version.
-We want to remove every trace of the development version from bundle to make the bundle smaller and to make the warning go away.
+React and Redux check `process.env.NODE_ENV` to see if they should use the production or development versions.
+We want to remove every trace of the development versions from bundle to make the bundle smaller and make the warning go away.

 We can't just make sure we have an environment variable of `NODE_ENV=production`